MattIPv4/hacktoberfest-data/README.md

 <img src="generated/prs_by_language_doughnut.png" align="right" width="50%" />

-From the data, based on the reported language for each repository from GitHub, we can also make a guess at the main language in every PR.
+From the data, based on the reported language for each repository from GitHub, we can also guess the main language in every PR.

 Here's a breakdown of the top 15 languages in Hacktoberfest PRs (there were **213 programming languages** in total):